dapogon/cellcoal/README.md

 (c) 2018 David Posada, University of Vigo, Spain <http://darwin.uvigo.es>

 ## About CellCoal
 CellCoal simulates the somatic evolution of single-cells.
 CellCoal generates a coalescent tree and can simulate a sample of diploid genomes from somatic cells –no recombination– from a growing population, together with a another cell as outgroup.
 For example a growing tumor population together with a healthy cell as outgroup.
-CellCoal implements multiple mutations models (0/1, DNA, infinite and finite site models, deletion, copy-neutral LOH, 30 cancer signatures) and is able to generate read counts and genotype likelihoods considering allelic dropout, sequencing and amplification error.
+CellCoal implements multiple mutations models (0/1, DNA, infinite and finite site models, deletion, copy-neutral LOH, 30 cancer signatures) and is able to generate read counts and genotype likelihoods considering allelic dropout, sequencing and amplification error, plus doublet cells.

 ## Getting started